Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: An Outer Companion: The Role of GR for Known Systems

 where $a_{\rm out}$ is the outer companion semi-major axis.
 On the other hand, Laplace-Lagrange interactions, which exchange angular momentum between the inner planets, can suppress the outer companion's induced eccentricity excitations \citep[e.g.,][]{Inn+97,Takeda05,Takeda,Li+14Kepler,Pu+18,Denham+19}.
 For the suppression to occur, the angular momentum exchange due to Laplace-Lagrange interactions, needs to take place on a shorter timescale than the EKL typical timescale.
 The timescale of the Laplace-Lagrange effect on planet $2$'s orbit from the gravity of planet $1$ is approximately (see Equation (\ref{eq:tau_LL_full})):

-\citet{Denham+19} derive an analytical stability criterion indicating the parameter space of which two-planet system is stable from gravitational perturbations from a far away companion.
-However, short range forces can also tend to stabilize a system \citep[this was noted in the three body systems, e.g.,][]{Ford00Pls,Naoz+12GR,Liu+15,Hansen+20}.
+\citet{Denham+19} {derive an analytical stability criterion indicating the region of parameter space in which a two-planet system is stable against gravitational perturbations from a far away companion.} However, short range forces can also tend to stabilize a system \citep[this was noted in the three body systems, e.g.,][]{Ford00Pls,Naoz+12GR,Liu+15,Hansen+20}.
 Recently \citet{wei+21} generalized the aforementioned stability criterion to include general short range forces.
 In particular, here we consider general relativity precession due to the star\footnote{Tidal precession is also a relevant short-range force that may work to stabilize the system.
-The general relativity precession is often more important compared to tidal precession \citep[e.g.,][]{Dan,Liu+15}.}.
-From Equation (\ref{eq:tGR}) the general relativity precession timescale takes the following form:
+General relativity precession is often more important compared to tidal precession \citep[e.g.,][]{Dan,Liu+15}.}.

 As was shown in \citet{wei+21} general relativity can only extend the stability regime beyond what was shown by \citet{Denham+19} if the GR timescale is shorter than the Laplace-Lagrange timescale between the two inner planets.
 In other words, if the timescale hierarchy is such that $\tau_{\rm GR, 2}<\tau_{\rm EKL, 2}$, but $\tau_{\rm GR, 2}>\tau_{\rm LL, 21}$ then the system will be stable against EKL excitation by the outer perturber \citep[as shown by][]{Denham+19}, but may still be susceptible to detail-dependent excitations by Laplace-Lagrange, as we will discuss in section \ref{sec:Inner}.